ninetta12/exe-to-applicationmenu/README.md

 It automatically extracts the icon of a .exe file!

-I made this because i wanted an easy way to add executable files instead of manually creating a .desktop file to the application menu, and because I was bored
+I made this because i wanted an easy way to add executable files to the application menu instead of manually creating a .desktop file , and because I was bored

 ## Installation
 ```